sanakocorp/dev-programming-assignment-202204/README.md

-# Programming assignment for software developer positions at Sanako Oy.
+# Programming assignment for software developer positions at Sanako Oy

 > Application period: 2022-04-06 to 2022-05-06.